UP210644/UP210644_CPP/U3/README.md

 </div>

 # Test

+- Player1 is X
+- Player2 is O
 </div align="center">

 The first thing that appears on the screen is a menu to choose the game mode.